brannn/csv2iceberg/README.md

 ## Overview

 This tool allows data engineers to easily convert CSV data files to Apache Iceberg tables with automatic schema inference, batch processing, and progress tracking.
-It connects to a Trino server for SQL operations and a Hive metastore for metadata management.
+It connects to a Trino server for SQL operations and optionally to a Hive metastore for metadata management when required by specific query engines like Spark.

 ## Features